Ajaccio

 Austerlitz Square, Ajaccio

-• Austerlitz Square/Place d’Austerlitz: Place d’Austerlitz is one of Ajaccio’s large and beautiful squares.
-This is where you will find the city’s great monument to Napoleon Bonaparte.
-The monument was constructed after a public vote in 1935 in favor of the establishment of the tribute to Napoleon.
+Place d’Austerlitz is one of Ajaccio’s large and beautifully landscaped squares.
+This is where you will find the city’s large monument to the city boy Napoléon Bonaparte.
+The monument was erected following a public petition in 1935 in favor of the establishment of the tribute to Napoléon.

 Other Attractions